srikanthponduru/git-learning/README.md

 # git-learning
 to learn git and github
-git is easy to learn`
+git is easy to learn
+we can